MV Doulos Phos

-MV Doulos Phos is a retired ocean liner, and former cruise ship that held the record of being the world's oldest active ocean-faring passenger ship, serving from 1914 until December 2009.
+MV Doulos Phos is a retired ocean liner, and former cruise ship, that held the record of being the world's oldest active ocean-going passenger ship, serving from 1914 until December 2009.
 She is now owned by Eric Saw, director and chief executive of BizNaz Resources International Pte Ltd in Singapore.
-She was previously operated by the German charity Gute Bücher für Alle (Good Books for All), and was used as a floating bookshop.
-The ship has previously been known as the SS Medina, the SS Roma, the MS Franca C, and the MV Doulos.
-The Doulos ended her final cruise in late 2009 at Singapore, with the ship being handed over to her new owners on 18 March 2010.
-The ship underwent a three year conversion into a luxury hotel that saw the ship mounted on dry land in nearby Bintan, Indonesia and opened in June 2019.
+She was previously operated by the German charity Gute Bücher für Alle (Good Books for All), and was used as a floating bookshop and missionary ship.
+The ship has previously been known as SS Medina, SS Roma, MV Franca C, and MV Doulos.
+Doulos ended her final cruise in late 2009 at Singapore, with the ship being handed over to her new owners on 18 March 2010.
+The ship underwent a three-year conversion into a luxury hotel that saw the ship mounted on dry land in nearby Bintan, Indonesia, and opened in June 2019.

 Cargo ship era

 On 28 August 1913, a contract for two steel freight steamships was signed by Newport News Shipbuilding and Dry Dock Company and the Mallory Steamship Company of the United States.
 "The vessel will be a single screw steamship of the hurricane deck type with straight stem and elliptical stern, and with deck houses amidship and aft for the crew accommodations...."
 The original specifications referred to the vessels as hulls No. 175 and No. 176.
-Hull No. 175 would eventually be named SS Neches and hull No. 176 became SS "Medina".
-(Neches would be lost in a collision with British warship in 1918.)
-The full contract for the vessels filled a 186-page volume and included the fittings commonly used in a ship for her era and also provision for tropical itineraries – mosquito nets for the crew quarters.
+Hull No. 175 would eventually be named Neches and hull No. 176 became Medina.
+(Neches was lost in a collision with a British warship in 1918.)
+The full contract for the vessels filled a 186-page volume and included the fittings commonly used in a ship for her era and also provision for tropical itineraries; for example, mosquito nets for the crew quarters.